This post contains links that we may earn a small commission for at no cost to you read more

 iFit workouts include every fitness routine you could imagine, even indoor cycling and strength training.

 In fact, iFit has SO many workouts, you will probably ditch your gym membership.
+Not only is the number of workouts overwhelming, but iFit also offers an intelligent fitness option that is wallet-friendly.

 Can I Watch iFit on my TV?